CleverRaven/Cataclysm-DDA/data/mods/Aftershock/items/armor/exosuit/exosuit_guide.md

 ### Plating
-Each plating has a minimum weight of 500g to represent the connection points.
+Each plating has a minimum weight of 500 g to represent the connection points.
 The steel and plastic are based on 6mm thickness, while the VCC is 4mm thick to keep weight managable.
 Exosuits can accept a wide range of plating.
 Plastic, steel, and vaccum-cast carbide are common.
 Improvised armor has been found on frontiers and in the underworld.
 The plates are rounded, using a ball-and-joint system somewhat resembling a hard diving or EVA suit.

 | Plating              | Weight
 | ---                  | ---